-For payments under the cost reimbursement component of the contract, the successful respondent shall request reimbursement for actual, allowable expenditures that are made within the limits of its approved budget line item by submitting a properly completed monthly invoice that includes supporting documentation.
+For cost reimbursement payments, the successful respondent shall request reimbursement for actual, allowable expenditures that are made within the limits of its approved budget line item by submitting a properly completed monthly invoice that includes supporting documentation.
 Once approved, the SFWIB will pay the invoice in accordance with the SFWIB's policies and procedures.